Citigroup Logo

 Citicorp Emblem

-The bank’s identity has undergone a major modification, based on the combination of two financial institutions and their logos.
-The result is clear visual identification: a printed text of the first four letters of the name “Citi” with an arch connecting the two “i” s and closing the “t.”
-That is, the authors have retained the elements of the two previous structures and added modern features.
+The bank’s identity has undergone a major change, reflecting the combination of the two financial institutions’ logos.
+The result is clear visual identification: a printed text of the first four letters of the name “Citi,” with an arch connecting the two “i”s and closing the “t.”
+That is, the authors have retained elements of the two previous structures while adding modern features.

 After forming the new bank, the designers chose the commercial typeface Interstate Regular, designed by Tobias Frere-Jones, for its logo.
 It is a well-read sans serif with a medium intersymbol space and angled “t” and “p” legs.
 Its free counterpart is the Blue Highway-Regular font.